This article has been updated as of June 2020.

-Jumping into a cloud migration without the right planning is like signing a contract without reading the fine print.
-What initially seemed straightforward can quickly become much more complicated and expensive than expected.
+Jumping into a cloud migration without the right planning, however, is like signing a contract without reading the fine print.
+What seemed straightforward can quickly become much more complicated and expensive than expected.

-Enterprises that foresaw big cost savings and other ROI from their cloud spend often find themselves wrangling with multiple technical and financial issues, especially as they confront the complexity of today’s multi-cloud environments.
+Where organizations foresaw big cost savings and other ROI from their cloud spend often find themselves wrangling with multiple technical and financial issues, especially as they confront the complexity of hybrid and multicloud environments.

-CapEx is the standard model of traditional IT procurement, while OpEx is how cloud computing services are procured.
-The two have very different implications for cost, control and operational flexibility.
+CAPEX has been the standard model of traditional IT procurement, while OPEX is how cloud computing services are procured.
+Each has different implications regarding cost, control and operational flexibility.

 One of the prime reasons for cloud migration is the overall operational flexibility, beyond just potential savings, unlocked by the OpEx model.